LiseRochat/Pathlib-OS/README.md

 ***

 ### General Info
-Develop a simple form of connection and registration with PHP and Wamp Server </br>
+Develop a simple form to enter a to do list </br>
 <p align="right">(<a href="#top">back to top</a>)</p>

 ***